A single copy of this article may be reprinted for personal, noncommercial use only.

 CLICK TO ENLARGE

 Tennis elbow is a painful condition that occurs when tendons in your elbow are overworked, usually by repetitive motions of the wrist and arm.
-Tennis elbow can result from poor technique in executing a tennis backhand.
-However, many occupations also feature repetitive wrist and arm motions that can cause tennis elbow.

 The pain associated with tennis elbow may radiate from the outside of your elbow into your forearm and wrist.
 Pain and weakness may make it difficult to: